anneliohlsson/DA558AHT23_Lab2/README.md

-#JavaScript
-This is a repository for my lab 2 assignment
+#This is a repository for my lab 2 assignment in a JavaScript coourse